hhursev/recipe-scrapers/docs/index.md

 ## Overview

-With `recipe-scrapers`, you should easily extract structured recipe data such as:
+With `recipe-scrapers`, you can easily extract structured recipe data such as:

 - title
 - ingredients